daitakahashi/peg-parser/README.md

 T     ;; (partially) match-p
 T     ;; input-exhausted-p
 ```
+(note that the code seems to be okay syntactically, but it is definitely wrong semantically).
 By default, a defuned parser returns T or an unmatch descriptor (it may depend on my preference in future).
 This behavior can be changed by giving a result-interpretor function as a third element of a rule as follows.
 ```common-lisp